 Submission or Non-submission of Withholding Certificate

 A withholding certificate completed by an employee gives the agency all the information to properly withhold tax.
 If an employee does not furnish a withholding certificate as requested by the agency, the agency will withhold at the maximum level applicable to the employee’s annual compensation.
-This latter provision does not apply to an employee who may opt for voluntary withholding; in this case, failure to submit a withholding certificate will be considered a refusal of the withholding option available to the employee (Section 5065).
+This latter provision does not apply to an employee who may opt for voluntary withholding; in this case, failure to submit a withholding certificate is a refusal of the withholding option available to the employee (Section 5065).

 Forms To Be Used

 Agencies may use a withholding or exemption certificate furnished by a state, city, or county, if that document provides all the required information.
 If it does not, agencies may use a certificate approved by Treasury.

 FS Form 7311: Employee's Withholding Certificate for Local Taxes

 Agencies may use FS Form 7311 if a local taxing authority does not furnish an appropriate certificate.
 This may require agencies to reproduce the FS Form 7311 for their own use.
 Any revision to the form must be approved in advance as required by Volume I, Part 1, Chapter 2000.
 However, overprinting the form does not require clearance from Treasury.
 Obtain a copy of FS Form 7311 from our website.

 Agencies may furnish copies of completed withholding certificates when requested by the taxing authority withholding the tax.